-When the bacteria metabolize acetate, the ammonium salts are broken down to ammonia, which increases the pH of the medium.
+When the bacteria metabolize acetate, the ammonium salts are broken down to ammonia, increasing the medium’s pH.
 The increase in pH turns the bromothymol blue indicator in the medium from green to blue.

-Acetate utilization test is recommended in differentiating Shigella spp. from Escherichia coli.
-Test isolates are non-lactose-fermenting, Gram-negative rods that are oxidase negative, non-motile, and anaerogenic, which are likely to be either E. coli or Shigella.
+An acetate utilization test is recommended in differentiating Shigella spp. from Escherichia coli.
+Test isolates are non-lactose-fermenting, Gram-negative rods that are oxidase negative, non-motile, and anaerogenic, likely to be either E. coli or Shigella.